2021 World's Strongest Man: Records

 Mark Felix appeared in his record 16th WSM contest.

 Brian Shaw qualified for his record 13th WSM final, breaking a tie held by him and Zydrunas Savickas.
 All 13 of these finals were consecutive, another record.
 He also extended his own record by appearing in his 14th consecutive WSM contest, and equalled the record 10 podium finishes of Savickas.

 Travis Ortmayer set a record for longest absence between consecutive WSM appearances of 10 years, last competing at the 2011 contest.
 This broke the previous record of 8 years (2003–2011) held by Lithuania's Vidas Blekaitis.

-In the third event of the final, 4 men broke the previous world record in the Keg Toss for height, which stood at 7.25m (held by Brian Shaw).
+In the third event of the final, 4 men broke the previous world record in the 15 kg Keg Toss for height, which stood at 7.25m (held by Brian Shaw).
 Konstantine Janashia achieved 7.26m, whereas Tom Stoltman and Maxime Boudreault reached 7.50m, but Shaw reset his record at 7.75m.